Australia's #1 Natural Health Site

 • Wheat starch is commonly used as a binding agent.
 It is therefore important to check for this in the ingredients.

-Living with Gluten Intolerance
+Living with gluten intolerance

 The awareness of gluten intolerance within the population is on the increase.
 The amount of people diagnosed with gluten intolerance is also growing.
 This has led the food industry to develop and to increase the volume of gluten free products on the market.
 This has led to a variety of gluten free products being more widely accessible, thus making it is less difficult for the consumer who is on a gluten free diet.
 However, for those who are just starting out, it can still be challenging at times.